 THE timing could not have been worse for P.V.
 Narasimha Rao.
 Already dogged by allegations of corruption, the former prime minister and Congress president has one more set of embarrassing revelations to fend off.
 Former Andhra Pradesh chief minister and one-time Union industries minister Jalagam Vengala Rao has come out of retirement with his memoirs, Naa Jeevitha Katha (My Life Story), in which he has exposed Narasimha Rao's past and also the state Congress unit.
+The references will perhaps not implicate Narasimha Rao in a fresh scam but is likely to show him and the Congress in poor light—and is bound to be lapped up by Rao-baiters.

 Particularly damaging to Narasimha Rao is Vengala's revelation of the Congress president's affair with Lekshmikanthamma, a former Congress MP—which led to Rao's ouster as chief minister in 1973.
 The autobiography quotes Indira Gandhi as having remarked to the author that "PV has done nothing but flirt around with Lekshmikanthamma".
 She felt that it was irresponsible of Rao to be so smitten.
 The Rao-Lekshmikanthamma affair has often been spoken about in political circles.
 But now that a former colleague has made a reference to it in print, it could prove to be embarrassing.
 There is also mention of how Narasimha Rao's elder son, P.V.
 Ranga Rao (a former minister in the ministries of N. Janardhan Reddy and K. Vijayabhaskara Reddy), used to make frequent trips to Delhi during Vengala Rao's tenure as chief minister to complain about his father's affair with Lekshmikanthamma (then Lok Sabha MP from Khammam).
 Vengala Rao claims that Mrs Gandhi once told him she was quite annoyed with Narasimha Rao's behaviour: "I pity Ranga Rao and I did not expect PV to be such a characterless person, that toowhen he has so many grown-up children."